miman/eventbus_wear/README.md

 2. Create a proxy service that extends EventbusDataLayerProxyService
 3. Add a service block for the proxy service in the AndroidManifest.xml file

+#### Proxy service ####

+The proxy service listens to incoming messages and will parse & resend these on the local eventbus on the phone or wear device.

+#### Gateway ####

+The gateway listens to the events that should be routed to the other device.
+It will then use the send/sync functions to send these to the other device.

 ### Do the following for each new event ###